LET-99-dependent spatial restriction of active force generators makes spindle's position robust: Modelling the positional switch on oscillation onset

 This curves had a sigmoid--like shape with $\lim\displaylimits_{\alpha \to 0}\rho=1$ and $\lim\displaylimits_{\alpha \to \infty}\rho= d_2 \left/ d_1 \right.$.

-Using our measurement of microtubule contact distribution at the cortex (Supplementary Fig. S1C, S2A), we calculated an experimental estimate of this sensitivity parameter.
-However, because our assay did not enable us to view the very tip of the embryo (Supplementary Fig. S1A), we compared the sensitivity ratio calculated from the density map with a theoretical one that did not use the half embryo length as maximum distance but the largest distance effectively measurable.
-For untreated embryos viewed at the spindle plane, the measured embryo length was $2a=49.2\;\mu\text{m}$, while imaging at the cortex, the length along anteroposterior (AP) axis (denoted with bars) was $2\bar{a}=38.0\;\mu\text{m}$ for the adhering part to the coverslip (Supplementary Fig. S1A).
+Using our measurement of microtubule contact distribution at the cortex \citep{bouvrais18}, we calculated an experimental estimate of this sensitivity parameter, $\rho_{exp}\simeq 2$.
+On model side, because the experimental ``landing" assay did not enable us to view the very tip of the embryo (Figure \ref{fig1}), we compared the sensitivity ratio calculated from the density map with a theoretical one that did not use the half embryo length as maximum distance but the largest distance effectively measurable.
+For untreated embryos viewed at the spindle plane, the measured embryo length was $2a=49.2\;\mu\text{m}$, while imaging at the cortex, the length along anteroposterior (AP) axis (denoted with bars) was $2\bar{a}=38.0\;\mu\text{m}$ for the adhering part to the coverslip.
 We could calculate the truncation of the ellipse due to the adhesion through the polar angle $\zeta=\arccos \left( \bar{a}\left/ a \right. \right)$ of the boundary of the adhering region.
 We obtained $\zeta=39.4\degree$ which corresponded to a spindle plane to flattened cortex distance of $10\;\mu\text{m}$, using a parametric representation of the ellipse.
 During metaphase (set as the two minutes preceding anaphase onset), when the spindle is roughly centered \citep{pecreaux16}, the average spindle length was $11.8\;\mu\text{m}$ ($N$ = 8 embryos).
-The furthest visible region was thus at $d_2= 16.5\;\mu\text{m}$ while the closest one was at $d_1=10\;\mu\text{m}$, leading to a sensitivity ratio $\rho=1.62$ consistent with the microtubule cortical contact density ratio observed {\it in vivo} for {\it C. elegans} (Fig. 1, S1C).
+The furthest visible region was thus at $d_2= 16.5\;\mu\text{m}$ while the closest one was at $d_1=10\;\mu\text{m}$, leading to a sensitivity ratio $\rho=1.62$ consistent with the microtubule cortical contact density ratio observed {\it in vivo} for {\it C. elegans}.
 We concluded that microtubule dynamics in {\it C. elegans} enable the read-out of the posterior centrosome position through the probability of microtubules to be in contact with the cell cortex.